casbin/casbin.js/README.md

 }
 ```

-Besides the static policy file, `node-casbin` also provides API for permission management at run-time.
+Besides the static policy file, `casbin.js` also provides API for permission management at run-time.
 For example, You can get all the roles assigned to a user as below:

 ```node.js